 are not only CPython-specific but are also private implementation details that are expected to change in subsequent versions.

 Here’s a high-level look at the implementation:

 Aside from the change to refcounting semantics, there is one other possible negative impact to consider.
+The threshold for an “acceptable” performance penalty for immortal objects is 2% (the consensus at the 2022 Language Summit).
 A naive implementation of the approach described below makes CPython roughly 4% slower.
-However, the implementation is performance-neutral once known mitigations are applied.
+However, the implementation is ~performance-neutral~ once known mitigations are applied.

 As noted above, currently all objects are effectively mutable.
 That